qdm12/port-checker/README.md

 ## TO DOs

-- [ ] Emojis
-- [ ] Precise port to check it can access itself at start
+- [ ] Use GeoLite database and Google Maps to show the location
 - [ ] Add CSS to the HTML template
-- [ ] Use GeoLite database
-- [ ] Add Google Maps to show the location
+- [ ] Precise external mapped port to check it can access itself at start
-- [ ] Unit testing and code refactoring
+- [ ] Unit testing
 - [ ] Notifications (Pushbullet, email, etc. ?)
+- [ ] UDP port check, see [this](https://ops.tips/blog/udp-client-and-server-in-go/)